mppmu/BoostFractor.jl/README.md

 ```

 ## Usage
-The following are minimal working examples
+The following is a minimal working example.

 ### Loading of the package in your code
 After the installation above just run